jon241/CourierKata/README.md

 ItemisedSummary summary = orders.CalculateCosts(parcelDims);
 ```

-This returns an itemised summary of the costs, total and speedy shipping.
+This returns an itemised summary of the costs, speedy shipping and total.
 For example:

 ```C#
 // summary.Items[0].Type - Small